Creating spaces that tell stories about people.

 Chelsea Town House

 Working for private developer clients, I was appointed to carry out turnkey interior styling, finishing and accessorising this 5 bedroomed, 2 reception room property for the sales market.
 The overall brief/concept was to present finished spaces with a contemporary European feel, delivering understated timeless luxury to complement the high end interior architectural finishes designed by Dust Architecture.
 Furniture was supplied by procurement specialists Clippings.
-The interiors were elevated with careful curation and placement of artworks and floral displays to bring the finished project to life.

 Hampstead Garden Suburb